Alcoholism and the Service Industry

 While greater exposure to alcohol and binge drinking doesn’t automatically result in addiction, they do make alcoholism more likely.
 You may need intervention if you routinely drink more than 5 to 6 drinks per sitting, per day, have relatives suggest rehab, or you question or doubt your ability to control your alcohol intake.

 Treatment professionals can assist individuals seeking treatment find the best facility for their needs.
 They provide information on budget-friendly options, and they can help the individual determine what therapies may be best for each patient.
 Don’t become another statistic about alcoholism and the service industry.
-Take a step toward sobriety, and contact an expert today.
+Take a step toward sobriety, and contact a dedicated treatment provider today.

 Make a decision that will change your life.Find a Center